 A center of religious-right activity, First Federated serves, in presidential contests, as a sort of judgment hall for candidates.
 A large, modern church that resembles a television studio as much as it does a house of worship, First Federated has been at the heart of a jihad against LGBT people for at least 15 years.
 In 1996, the year in which former Senate Majority Leader Bob Dole won the GOP nomination under the skeptical gaze of Iowa's evangelical Christians, I watched from the sanctuary, on the eve of the caucuses, as the candidates lined up to sign a pledge that they would act to ensure that marriage remained a sanctified institution between "one man and one woman," taking a Sharpie to a giant placard on which the pledge was printed.
 That pledge was eventually signed into law by President Bill Clinton as the federal Defense of Marriage Act.

-Today, the tone gave the appearance of being softened, with the candidates all arrayed in a conversational setting, but the invective was present, with Michele Bachmann alleging that liberals were trying to silence pastors from speaking truth from their pulpits, and Newt Gingrich offering a particularly bitter reading of the differences between the left and right.
+Today, the tone was a bit softened, with the candidates all arrayed in a conversational setting, but the invective was present, with Michele Bachmann alleging that liberals were trying to silence pastors from speaking truth from their pulpits, and Newt Gingrich offering a particularly bitter reading of the differences between the left and right.

 Liberté!
 Egalité!
 Fraternité!

 Luntz teed up a question with a Glenn-Beckian narrative about the purported "hostility" of a powerful liberal force arrayed against the "3,000 or so people in this room."
 Those who are part of the anti-3,000 "don't understand" what's happening at the forum, Luntz said, explaining that church-goers are happier than people who don't go to church or pray.
 The implication, of course, was that liberals neither go to church or pray.